AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 2.4 Project Deliverables and Presentation Materials

+This section provides an overview of the key deliverables and presentation materials developed throughout the project.
+These materials summarize the project's progress, next steps, and areas to explore in the upcoming semester, offering insights into the work completed and the outcomes achieved.

-The deliverables we've agreed to provide to our client this semester can be found [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/tree/main/deliverables_agreement).
+1. The deliverables we've agreed to provide to our client this semester can be found [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/tree/main/deliverables_agreement).

-For a visual summary of the project, check out the slide deck presentation [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/slide_decks/Climate_TRACE_Presentation.pdf).
+2. For a visual summary of the project, check out the slide deck presentation [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/slide_decks/Climate_TRACE_Presentation.pdf).

-The final presentation of analysis and results can be found [here](https://docs.google.com/presentation/d/1aeell_KmJwJAF3aopTo4ghbe1blzv2hjZ7Oo8uiPV3E/edit?usp=sharing)
+3. The final presentation of analysis and results can be found [here](https://docs.google.com/presentation/d/1aeell_KmJwJAF3aopTo4ghbe1blzv2hjZ7Oo8uiPV3E/edit?usp=sharing)

 ## 3. Background <a name="Background"></a>